-Advice, guidelines and resources

-Standards elaborations on a five-point scale

-Assessment advice and guidelines

-Reporting advice and guidelines
+Curriculum requirements Advice, guidelines and resources Achievement standards Standards elaborations on a five-point scale Assessment advice and guidelines Reporting advice and guidelines Requirements are taken directly from the Australian Curriculum: Health and Physical Education developed by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
+This material is presented in blue text.
+Links to Australian Curriculum support materials are also provided where appropriate.
 Advice, guidelines and resources are based on the Australian Curriculum band level descriptions and organisation sections.
 They have been developed by the Queensland Curriculum and Assessment Authority (QCAA) to assist teachers in their planning and assessment and include links to Queensland-developed supporting resources and templates.